 WHEAT meets the Educational Standards of the Canadian Art Therapy Association (CATA).
-Graduates will have the necessary requirements to join CATA as professional members and to work towards registration as Registered Canadian Art Therapists (RCAT).
+Art Therapy Diploma graduates will have the necessary requirements to join CATA as professional members and to work towards registration as Registered Canadian Art Therapists (RCAT).
 CATA standards currently require that students have a minimum of a Bachelor degree to enroll in an approved art therapy program.
 A Master's degree may be required by certain agencies in order to bill as a therapist.
 Students are an Art Therapist once they graduate from WHEAT's training, however, RCAT's do require an additional 1000 hours of direct client contact, and 50 hours of clinical supervision, beyond graduation.
 This is standard in becoming registered with any professional counselling association.
 Once you complete the required hours for registration, you can add RCAT to your credentials.
 WHEAT graduates can practice as an Art Therapist but would not be eligible to serve as a Supervisor (as supervisors require the RCAT designation).
 Further information about becoming a registered member of CATA can be found at https://www.canadianarttherapy.org/levels-of-membership/ and RCAT registration at https://www.canadianarttherapy.org/what-is-an-rcat/ All of the graduates from our first graduating class (2018) are using their art therapy skills in professional settings, and almost all have also set up private practices.
 We offer a business class to ensure that students have a business plan, name and logo prior to graduation, should they wish to continue in private practice.

 Can individual course credits be transferred to other programs?

 Yes, individual course credits can be transferred to future diploma or certificate programs.
 Our Registrar would work with the student to figure out what credits would count and the revision in tuition.

 Are any WHEAT courses accredited by outside associations?